 Another BPPV exercise is the semont maneuver, sometimes known as liberatory maneuver.
-It takes a little less time than the Brandt-Daroff exercises, but it is ideal to practice it under your healthcare provider’s supervision.
+It takes less time than the Brandt-Daroff exercises, but it is ideal for practicing it under your healthcare provider’s supervision.

 If you experience BPPV in your left ear, perform the following actions:

 - Turn your head 45-degrees to the right while sitting upright on the edge of the bed

 - Drop to your left slowly till your head is on the bed